 Tools in the Quiver

-PNWDigital has created an online VU Meter and it supports the Parrot and Audio Test talkgroups as well as our own nets when they are active.
-When there are no nets, then Washington 2 and PNW Regional 2 (31771) are active.
-Use our tools.
-Don’t rely completely on over-the-air reports as they are subjective at best and likely not correct…or certainly not the best tool to get your audio dialed in.
+PNWDigital has Audio Streaming, online VU Meter and the Parrot (echo test) and an Audio Test talkgroup.
+These tools support our own nets when they are active with Washington 2 and PNW Regional 2 (31771) on by default.
+Please Use our tools.
+Don’t rely completely on over-the-air reports as they are subjective at best and likely not correct…or certainly not the best method to get your audio dialed in.

-This VU meter will also support Washington 2 and PNW Regional 2 full time, except during weekly nets, if there is a conflict.
+This VU meter supports Washington 2 and PNW Regional 2 full time, except during weekly nets carried on timeslot 2.
 The weekly nets now supported are: the Cascade Coffee Net, the Not-A-Net Gathering, the Oregon Net and the Happy Hour Net.
 This list may change at any time so check our Events Calendar for the latest information.

 The VU meter also has controls for monitoring your own audios over time with averaging, your average audio vs the community averages.
 Also a talkgroup can be monitored.
 These additional features are available via the “Callsign/RID” and Talkgroup ID” fields.
 If you scrolldown to the bottom of the VU meter page, you will find additional information about the operation of the VU meter.

 Here’s a few more extra tools if you really are interested in audio levels:https://pnwdigital.net/services/cold.php

 - Hot Audio – You don’t want to be on this list, it lists the last 25 hottest users as well as the network average for comparison

 - Cold Audio – Most recent soft or low audio talkers